themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Upon killing certain mutants spawns raw chunk of meat near him -- Stacks with multiple artefacts

-  -- Miser's Skull, Perk: Crack the jackpot
+  -- Miser's Skull, Perk: Crack the Jackpot
   -- Upon killing an npc in the head spawn extra money in a fashionable way -- More artefacts will spawn more money items